Buick Check Engine Light

 Buick Check Engine Light Flashing

-There are so many potential causes of an illuminated Buick Check Engine Light, but one we see time and time again is a loose gas cap.
+There are so many potential causes of an illuminated Buick Check Engine Light, but one we see repeatedly is a loose gas cap.
 We know from years of providing Buick Check Engine Light Diagnosis Service that this is a common cause.
-Other common reasons for a Check Engine Light include faulty head gasket, damaged oxygen sensor, dirty mass airflow sensor, defective emissions control part, malfunction with the fuel injection system, or damaged spark plugs.
+Other common reasons for a Check Engine Light include a faulty head gasket, damaged oxygen sensor, dirty mass airflow sensor, defective emissions control part, fuel injection system malfunction, or spark plugs.
 Fortunately, no matter what the root cause is.
-Our Buick Certified Mechanics and our certified service protocol will allow us to address and repair the problem any needed to restore factory specifications.
-When this happens, the Check Engine Light turns off and you’ll leave our service center with peace of mind knowing that your Buick issue has been fixed.
+Our Buick Certified Mechanics and our certified service protocol will allow us to address and repair the problem if needed to restore factory specifications.
+When this happens, the Check Engine Light turns off, and you'll leave our service center with peace of mind, knowing that your Buick issue has been fixed.

 See also: Buick dashboard warning lights